Quamatic/matter-app/README.md

 An easy way to create Matter-based Roblox games.

+# Todo

+-   Publish to @rbxts
+-   Make apps a singleton

 # Installation

 Three different dependencies are required to install and use matter-app: